R. Palmer Beasley: Personal life

 Beasley was married to Dr. Lu-Yu Hwang, who is also a world-renowned expert in HIV and HBV and who is a professor of epidemiology at the UTSPH.
 He has two children from a previous marriage and one child with Dr. Hwang.
+Beasley died at his home in Houston, Texas, on August 25, 2012, after a long battle with pancreatic cancer.